kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 title: Expose and secure a workload with Istio
 ---

-This tutorial shows how to expose and secure a workload using Istio build in security features.
-You will expose the workload via creating a [Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/) and securing the access to it via adding JWT token validation verified by Istio security configuration with [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) together with [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/).
+This tutorial shows how to expose and secure a workload using Istio built-in security features.
+You will expose the workload by creating a [Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/).
+Then, you will secure the access to your workload by adding the JWT token validation verified by Istio security configuration with [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) and [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/).

 ## Prerequisites